rocket-pool/RPIPs/RPIPs/RPIP-draft-atlas-settings.md

   - the value from the arbitrage SHALL be given to rETH holders

 ## Rationale
-Some level of `network.reth.collateral.target` is desireable to allow:
+Some level of `network.reth.collateral.target` is desirable to allow:
 - NO voluntary exit arbitrage when there is a discount
 - to allow arb bots to burn rETH for ETH to help restore supply/demand balance (as opposed to using that ETH to start more minipools, which further imbalances supply/demand)